-I will make sure Council engages with leading mental health organisations such as Beyondblue, headspace, Black Dog Institute and Lifeline as well as local groups such as neighbourhood houses, community centres and Men’s Sheds to ensure that mental health services are available and accessible to everyone in the community.
+Council needs to engage with leading mental health organisations such as Beyondblue, headspace, Black Dog Institute and Lifeline as well as local groups such as neighbourhood houses, community centres and Men’s Sheds to ensure that mental health services are available and accessible to everyone in the community.
 A vital part of this is raising awareness and reducing stigma.

-I will work hard to make sure mental health services are available and accessible to the whole community.
+I am working hard to make sure mental health services are available and accessible to the whole community.

 In particular, Council needs to engage with groups in our community who are most at risk of experiencing mental ill-health.
 This includes young people, seniors and people who identify as LGBTQIA+.
 It is particularly important that these groups are given support and encouragement to access mental health services if they need to.